■ Duties and responsibilities:

 Unlike most other healthcare services, MAID is governed by criminal law.
 This means that a physician participating in MAID who does not ensure the required eligibility criteria, safeguards, and reporting requirements are met could be charged with a criminal offence.
 If found guilty, the physician could face imprisonment of up to 14 years.
 The physician could also be subject to College sanctions, civil legal actions, or both.

-To mitigate these risks, it is important that physicians considering being involved in MAID be familiar with the requirements under the Criminal Code of Canada and their College’s Policy/Standard.
+To mitigate these risks, it is important that physicians considering being involved in MAID be familiar with the requirements under the Criminal Code of Canada, provincial/ territorial legislation and their College’s Policy/Standard.
 They may also consult with resources such as the Canadian Association of MAID Assessors and Providers (CAMAP) Canadian MAID Curriculum and Government of Canada publications on MAID.

 When considering a request for MAID

 • Know your obligations under the current laws and regulations, in particular the requirements in the Criminal Code of Canada, as well as College and hospital policies.
-In Québec, be aware that some of the provincial legislative requirements differ from those under the Criminal Code of Canada – it is prudent in these circumstances for physicians to comply with the more restrictive law.
+In Québec, be aware that some of the provincial legislative requirements differ from those under the Criminal Code of Canada.

 • Assess each request on its own merits based on the facts and circumstances of the case.